dklotz/reflector/README.md

 - What is my public facing IP (and hostname)?
 - Is my request coming in using IPv6?
 - What's the User-Agent in my request?
+- What headers is the proxy in front of my application adding?

 You can deploy this anywhere you can run Rack applications (e.g. Heroku, GCR or anywhere you can deploy docker containers) and use it e.g. to debug connection issues.
 At least that's what I use it for, YMMV.